irajtech/techDaily360/_posts/2020-07-06-AWS-Mobile.md

     Mobile user related files such as images, audios, document's and so on .. can be saved in this S3

-1. **Amazon Cloudfront** - It's a CDN (Content Delivery Network) for proividing quick access to files
+1. **Amazon Cloudfront** - It's a CDN (Content Delivery Network) for providing quick access to files

     Mobile users can access the files saved in S3 via cloudfront